 What to do in Volos

-The meeting point for locals and visitors is the beach.
-It is one of the most beautiful strolls in Greece.
+The meeting point for locals and visitors is the waterfront.
+It is one of the most atmospheric strolls in Greece.
 Start from the sculpture of Argo, the symbol of the city, and continue until you reach the imposing Papastratou building and its own outdoor sculptures.
 Enjoy a leisurely coffee while watching the waves, take a bicycle ride, have a cocktail while admiring the neoclassical building of the National Bank of Greece and the Achilleon theatre.
 Walk along the Kordoni – the promenade – and become one with the sea.

 On the cobblestone streets of Ermou, Kontaratou and Ogl, and at Agios Nikolaos Square, Volos is buzzing with life, day and night.
 Coffee, cocktails, food, loud and live music – all will get you into the rhythm.